 Advice for Future Residents from Current and Former Residents

 Message from the Program Director

-Welcome to the Blank Children's Hospital Pediatric Residency Program.
+Welcome to the Blank Children's Hospital Pediatric Residency Program!
 Our fully accredited residency training program has been training pediatricians for over 70 years.
-We foster academic excellence in a supportive and collaborative learning environment that is family friendly.
+We foster academic excellence in a supportive and collaborative learning environment that is community based and family friendly.

 Our program offers a spectrum of patient care experiences from primary to tertiary care.
 As a result, our residents develop broad-ranging skills that allow the pursuit of careers ranging from general pediatrics to pediatric sub-specialties.

 Education of medical students and residents is a priority at Blank.
 Our faculty consists of outstanding general pediatricians and pediatric sub-specialists actively involved in one-on-one teaching and mentoring.
 For those interested, research opportunities are widely available.